pipeforce/pipeforce.github.io/docs/guides/30_propertystore.md

 We recommend you to work with the Visual Studio Code editor to manage your local resources in the customization editor.

-Learn more about using VS Code for this here: [Visual Studio Code](../guides/vs-code)
+Learn more about installing VS Code for this here: [Visual Studio Code](../tutorials/localworkspace)